pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 Will load the h5m file pointed to and produce the material assignments information.
-This information should then be pasted into the Fluka input file and any adjustments that need to be made should be made, for example adding the density of non standard materials, adding your scoring information
+This information should then be pasted into the Fluka input file and any adjustments that need to be made should be made, for example adding the density of non standard materials, adding your scoring information.
+Please note that the user must always include the additional material and compound information themselves and take responsibility to ensure that the Fluka material index number does not overlap with one produced by FluDAG.

 The FluDAG calculation is now ok to run,
 ::